AUMOVIO's CSR Initiative Transforms Metro Corridor Into A Green And Artistic Landmark

 The initiative, implemented by Vibhinna India Foundation, a Section 8 NGO working extensively on environmental sustainability and ecological restoration projects, blends aesthetic enhancement with ecological conservation and community engagement.

-As part of its employee volunteering program, AUMOVIO organized three large scale drives on?February?23,?June?1, and?June?14,?2025, during which more than?200 employees planted?6,400 saplings and painted 60 pillars.
+As part of its employee volunteering program, AUMOVIO organized three large scale drives o - 'February'23, 'June'1, and 'June'14, 2025, during which more than 200 employees planted 6,400 saplings and painted 60 pillars.
 These efforts reflect a shared sense of ownership and commitment toward Bengaluru's sustainability goals.

 Experts believe this initiative can serve as a replicable model for urban beautification and environmental rejuvenation across other metro stretches and city zones.
 The project team has proposed a structured, long term maintenance plan to ensure the sustained health of both the greenery and the artwork.